Dataquark/Flask-Blog/Workflow.md

     55.4 Extend _base.html_, content is <h1> for error message, <p><a href='url for index'>Back</a></p>
     55.5 In the **__init__.py** import _errors_ after routes and models 55.6 Set the FLASK_DEBUG = 0 to test it

+________

+**Email configurations**
+56. In the _config.py_, create the following variables 56.1 `MAIL_SERVER, MAIL_PORT, MAIL_USE_TLS, MAIL_USERNAME, MAIL_PASSWORD, ADMINS`
+    56.2 Values for these variables come from `.flaskenv` with the same names 56.2.1 Except for `admins`, which is the adress where we want to receive the emails 56.3 We set the env variables for each of those variables in _.flaskenv_ 56.3.1 `stmp.rambler.ru`, `467`, `True`, `tsueid@rambler.ru`, `password`

+57. In the *__init__.py* import `logging` and _SMTPHandler_ from `logging.handlers`
+    57.1 If app is not in a debug mode,
+    57.2 If we have the mail server set (which we did) 57.3 We set the auth to None, but it might change 57.4 We check if we set username and password, which we did 57.5 So instead of None, we give username and password to auth 57.6 So far secure=None
+    57.7 However, if we are forcing the handler to user TLS, which we are 57.8 Set the security to empty tuple to use TLS without certificate or key 57.9 Create *mail_handler* variable as `SMTPHandler` instance 57.10 Give it all the named variables it requires 57.10.1 _fromaddr_ should be the same email address (_tsueid@rambler.ru_) 57.11 We only want the logs that are errors, not debug or warnings - *mail_handler.setlevel(logging.ERROR)* 57.12 Pass the *mail_handler* to app logger - `app.loggin.addHandler(mail_handler)`